-As a result of borrowings and payments under the ABL Revolving Credit Facility during the three month period ended January 3, 2010, the Successor Company had aggregate borrowing availability of approximately \$73,679, net of lender reserves of \$19,379 and outstanding letters of credit of \$5,000 under the ABL Revolving Credit Facility.
+As a result of borrowings and payments under the ABL Revolving Credit Facility at April 4, 2010, the Successor Company had aggregate borrowing availability of approximately \$92,390, net of lender reserves of \$18,863 under the ABL Revolving Credit Facility.

-At January 3, 2010, the Successor Company had an aggregate amount outstanding under the ABL Revolving Credit Facility of \$76,639 which includes the Supplemental Loan of \$45,000 and \$5,000 in outstanding letters of credit.
+At April 4, 2010, the Successor Company had an aggregate amount outstanding under the ABL Revolving Credit Facility of \$117,092 which includes the Supplemental Loan of \$45,000.